rhashmi02/Breakfast-Instructions/docs/what-to-make.md

-# How to Decide What to Make
+# How to decide what to make

 Now that you both know a little bit more about the layout of the kitchen, you guys must pick what to make.
 I have included 4 recipes to